-Ways of processing and disposal of waste.
+Methods of processing and disposal of waste.
 New recycling technologies.
 Application of physical and chemical processing methods

-Waste can be divided into the following kinds:
+Waste can be divided into the following: kinds:

-• biological waste.
-This type of waste is produced by biological species (humans and animals).
-A large number of such materials are produced by veterinary clinics, hospitals, sanitary and hygienic organizations, catering enterprises and other similar institutions.
+• Biological waste.
+This type of waste is produced biological species(human and animals).
+A large number of such materials are produced by veterinary clinics, hospitals, sanitary and hygienic organizations, catering establishments and other similar institutions.
 Biological waste is destroyed by incineration.
-All materials of organic origin can be disposed of in this way.
+All organic materials can be disposed of using this method.

-But waste of the fifth class is completely safe.
+But fifth class waste is completely safe.

 2. Resources that are extracted from nature or created industrially are seriously limited, so it is advisable to recycle and reuse them.

-The most common methods of processing MSW
+The most common methods of processing solid waste

-Method 1Waste disposal.
+Method 1.Garbage disposal.

 • lack of bacteriological and epidemiological safety;

-• the rapid spread of substances hazardous to the human body over large areas (penetration into air, water, soil);
+• rapid spread of dangerous human body substances on large areas(penetration into air, water, soil);

 • release of dioxins during fire;

-Method 3Thermal processing of waste (MSW).
+Method 3.Thermal waste processing (MSW).

 Advantages of thermal processing: